 Training, qualifications & experience

 I qualified with a Masters degree in Counselling Psychology in 1993 and I gained accreditation with the British Association of Counselling and Psychotherapy in 2011.
-Since then I have completed many short courses, but have learnt my most significant lessons from the clients I have seen and from many student counsellors who I have helped to train over the years.
+I am currently studying for a diploma in trauma.
+Though I have completed many short courses, I have learnt my most significant lessons from the clients I have seen and from many student counsellors who I have helped to train over the years.

 Registered / Accredited